erupt321/ruptchat/README.md

 	Undocked windows, allow a second window to show a specific tab. use //rchat undocked [tab name] to launch new tab or hold down Alt + Click Tab to launch.

+	__06.25.20__
+	Add option to lock main window into place.  //rchat drag

 ===Issues===